 Get to Know Red Barn Lavender Farm

-Red Barn Lavender has over 3,600 plants under cultivation, including Buena Vista, Grosso, Maillette, Fred Boutin, Hidcote Giant, Old English, Twickle Purple, Royal Velvet, Blue Hidcote and Pink Hidcote.
-We have many specimen plants including Sawyers, Dilly Dilly, Sarah, Sachet, Munstead, Jean Davis, Cascade Velvet, White Spike, Folgate, Seal, Silver Frost, Dutch Mill and Lodden Blue.
+Red Barn Lavender has a few thousand Lavender plants in varieties including Buena Vista, Grosso, Maillette, Fred Boutin, Giant Hidcote, Old English, Twickle Purple, Royal Velvet, Blue Hidcote and Pink Hidcote Richard Gray, and Cascade Velvet.

-When the lavender was planted in 2005, the fields had been passively managed pasture for over 50 years, with no use of sprays, pesticides or other inorganic treatments.
+Before the lavender was planted, the fields had been passively managed pasture for over 50 years, with no use of sprays, pesticides or other inorganic treatments.
 The lavender on the farm continues to be grown with no use of sprays, pesticides or other inorganic treatments.

 Flower harvest begins in late June, depending on the weather, but the lavender will start its fragrant show as the flowers develop during the month of June.